gabyx/CudaFramework/README.md

 The performance tests are all written in the same structure.
 A performance tests of any kind of application can be specified with the ``PerformanceTest`` template class which accepts a test method as template argument.
 For the kernel performance tests mainly used in this project, the test method ``KernelTestMethod`` is of main interest.
 It is used for profiling/checking a certain GPU implementation (``ProxTestVariant`` see below) against a serial CPU implementation.
-The results are saved in an XML file, with all information available from the launch
+The results are saved in an XML file, with all output provided by the test method (e.g.  ``KernelTestMethod``).
+A python notebook``python/ParseXML.pynb`` is provided as an example to parse the performance tests output XML.

 The following example shows how a performance test for the SORProx GPU Variant 1 is launched (target: ``PerformaceProx``):